Connorrr/GoNoGo/README.md

-# TaskSwitchingApp
+# GoNoGo Task
-This is a task switching app which is very similar to the cognitive flexibility training app.
+This is a GoNoGo Task which is based on the Task Switching App.
 It is developed for the iPad using Swift.